• Skip to primary navigation

 Spices and Powders - You can also use spices like cinnamon or nutmeg to flavor frosting.
 I used cinnamon to make this creamy Cinnamon Frosting on top of my Gluten Free Pumpkin Cupcakes.
 Cocoa powder is a staple for making chocolate frosting.

-Juices - If you love lemonade, you can add lemon juice and pink gel food color to the frosting to make Pink Lemonade Frosting as I did in my Gluten Free Pink Lemonade Cupcakes recipe.
+Juices – If you love lemonade, add lemon juice and pink gel food color to the frosting to make Pink Lemonade Frosting as I did in my Gluten Free Pink Lemonade Cupcakes recipe.

 Caramels - Add in a little caramel to make Caramel Buttercream Frosting like in this Gluten Free Caramel Cupcakes recipe.